SJECollins/ci-pp3-cyoa/README.md

 - The code to take and format the user input was adapted from a conversation with my mentor.
 - The code to clear the terminal is based on [this article from Geeks for Geeks](https://www.geeksforgeeks.org/clear-screen-python/)
 - The code for the slowprint function is from [this Replit page](https://replit.com/talk/learn/The-Slow-Print/44741)
+- The code for centering the ASCII art printed from the dictionary comes from [this Stack Overflow thread](https://stackoverflow.com/questions/51606897/ascii-characters-text-align)
 - The background image for the page is by [Brett Sayles on Pexels.com](https://www.pexels.com/photo/photo-of-a-full-moon-3910141/)

 # Acknowledgements
+I'd like to thank my mentor, Brian Macharia, for providing excellent advice and feedback during this project.